FoxLisk/alttp-notes/glitches/ancillae/ancilla_tutorial.md

 ## Example: Repeated arrow firing

-Many people, when they do the 2 bombs + 3 arrows fake flipper setup and it fails, get confused and end up hearing the following foolproof steps:
+It is common for people to use the 2 bombs + 3 arrows fake flipper setup and have it fail and not understand why.
+They then ask around and end up hearing the following foolproof steps:

 1. Spam lamp
 1. Fire six arrows into the wall
 1. Place 2 bombs
 1. Now the splashless setup will succeed

 Why does this work?
-Well let's go through it.
+Let's work through it.

 First, spamming lamp sets our search index high.
 (We'll get to the details in a moment, but it always sets it to be >5).

 Then we fire six arrows into the wall.
-Note that arrows behave somewhat differently than other ancillae when trying to do a replacement, although the search index behaviour is pretty similar.
-So what happens here?
+Note that arrows behave somewhat differently than other ancillae: when their quota (3 arrows) is met, they do a replacement, instead of not spawning at all.

 1. The first three arrows get fired as normal, filling slots 4, 3, and 2.
-1. The fourth arrow wants to do a replacement.
-This is because when you try to shoot your bow and there's already 3 arrows already present, it tries to do a replacement rather than either giving up or picking an empty slot (arrows are weird)
+1. The fourth arrow sees 3 existing arrows and wants to do a replacement.
-    1. Because the search index is >5, the first replaceable ancilla it finds is the arrow in slot 4
+    1. Because the search index is >4, the first replaceable ancilla it finds is the arrow in slot 4
         1. It replaces this arrow and leaves the search index set to 4
 1. The fifth arrow wants to do a replacement
     1. Because the search index is 4, the first replaceable ancilla it finds is in slot 3.